You protect your home and vehicles against damage and theft, but what about your data? Your insurance plan should be to back it all up.

 You may choose a safety deposit box or a cloud storage solution if you don’t need a physical backup.
 Know that if you choose a safety deposit box, or other tangible location, accessing your data will be subject to the facility’s hours.

 Sure, you can rely on outdated, time-intensive methods to back up your documents, but your best bet is to sign up for IDrive.
-Click or tap here to save 90% on 5 TB of cloud backup.
-That’s just $7 for your first year.
+With IDrive, you can back up all your data without worry.
+Plus, you can get a special discount just for being a Kim Komando fan.